GeotrekCE/Geotrek-rando-v3/docs/customization.md

 ## Manifest.json

-There is a default `manifest.json` generated using the `applicationName` parameters of `global.json` and icons/images detailed in the next section below (See: https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/src/pages/manifest.json.tsx#L20).
+There is a default `manifest.json` generated using the `applicationName` parameters of `global.json` and icons/images detailed in the next section below (See [example](https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/src/pages/manifest.json.tsx#L20)).
 You can complete it by creating `manifest.json` file in the `customization/config/` folder and filling it with the props to add and/or override.

 ## About the cache